×

 • Telugu is spoken as a national language in: Andra Pradesh, India.

 You will also get to know the continents where Dzongkha and Telugu speaking countries lie.
-Based on the number of people that speak these languages, the position of Dzongkha language is not available and position of Telugu language is 15.
+Based on the number of people that speak these languages, the position of Dzongkha language is 31 and position of Telugu language is 15.
 Find all the information about these languages on Dzongkha and Telugu.

 Dzongkha and Telugu Language History